 For reviews, the best idea is to have them directly on the page for the specific product or service.
 Take a hint from Amazon – the review is just under the product, so you can scroll down to read it and scroll back up to make a purchase.

-Testimonials are a bit longer so you cannot use them on your product pages.
-However, you can use them on your product (or service) category pages instead.
+Testimonials are a bit longer so it’s better to place them on product (or service) category pages.
 If you want to use them on your home page and landing pages, you can take excerpts from testimonials that talk about a specific product or service.

 Finally, conversion notifications have a wide range of use and you need to do lots of testing to find your ideal use case.
 For us specifically, we’ve been getting the best results when showing sign-up conversions on our home page and product pages.